pityhero233/rustybot/README.md

 # rustybot
-tiny IRC bot in rust to help with blackberry daily needs.
+tiny rust irc bot to help with blackberry daily needs.

 This app is intended to be run on a Raspberry Pi.